thebkr7/solidity-exercises/exercises/timed-voting/README.md

 1 weeks          // 604 800
 ```

-Gramma is a little poor, but it comes in handy nonetheless.
+Grammar is a little poor, but it comes in handy nonetheless.

 ## Measuring Time